Principal Investigator

 Website |

-I am a fourth-year Ph.D. student.
+I am a fifth-year Ph.D. student.
 I use computational and sociocultural linguistic methodologies, coupled with experimental methods, to study conversational AI, emoji perception and interpretation, and multimodal communication.

 (he/him)